A BRIEF HISTORY

 the way back they would all start singing and some would start bouncing up

-and down at the rear of the truck, there was quite a long overhang at the
+and down at the rear of the truck, there was quite a long overhang at the rear

-though, I would brake sharply and they used to get thrown in a heap in the
+would brake sharply and they used to get thrown in a heap in the back.
+Winter was over now and I would soon be at

-best, very wet and windy.
-I remember
+usual best, very wet and windy.
+I

-off area.
-Most of this Ammo Store was
+fenced off area.
+Most of this Ammo

-issued with Wellington
+were issued with Wellington

 boots and were marched off taking with us the fire pump from the emergency